Youth Programs | CLICK HERE TO REGISTER

-- If we find an animal, we can pick it up to examine it, build a habitat for it, and show it to our friends, but any animals we find must always be treated gently, and returned to the place where we found it.
+If we find an animal, we can pick it up to examine it, build a habitat for it, and show it to our friends, but any animals we find must always be treated gently, and returned to the place where we found it.

     - No picking flowers.
-We can smell them and examine them, but we have to leave them for the pollinators to find!
+We can smell them and examine them, but we must leave them for the pollinators to find!

     If your child needs an EpiPen® (or equivalent), for example, there is a space on the form to indicate that — as well as any other ongoing health issues so we can best attempt to serve your child’s needs.
 If someone other than a legal guardian will be dropping your child off, we will ask that you let us know so we can make arrangements for you to sign the waiver in advance.

     Also, parents/guardians should indicate (preferably on the online registration form) or when they drop children off whether someone else will be picking them up — if they don’t, and someone other than person who dropped them off comes to collect them, leaders will have to call the parent or guardian to confirm.
 When in doubt, we always check IDs.